Muscat: Notable landmarks

 The city has numerous mosques including the Sultan Qaboos Grand Mosque, Ruwi Mosque, Saeed bin Taimoor and Zawawi Mosque.
 A few Shi'ite mosques also exist here.
 Muscat has a number of museums.
 These include Museum of Omani Heritage, National Museum of Oman, Oman Children's Museum, Bait Al Zubair, Oman Oil and Gas Exhibition Centre, Omani French Museum, Sultan's Armed Forces Museum and the Omani Aquarium and Marine Science and Fisheries Centre.
 The Bait Al Falaj Fort played an important role in Muscat's military history.

 Recent projects include an opera house which opened on October 14, 2011.
 One of the most notable new projects is the Oman National Museum.
 It is expected to be an architectural jewel along with the Sultan Qaboos Grand Mosque.
 Visitors are also encouraged to visit Old Muscat and the Old Palace.
 The main shopping district is situated in Al Qurum Commercial Area.
-However, shopping malls are spread out throughout the city.
+However, shopping malls are found throughout the city.
 One of the largest malls in Oman is Oman Avenues Mall, located in Ghubra.
-The second largest mall is in Seeb, near the international airport, called City Centre Muscat, housing all major international brands and the largest Carrefour hypermarket.
-Two new megamalls opened recently in the Mabela area of Muscat are Al Araimi Boulevard and Mall of Muscat.
-Mall of Muscat is also home to Oman Aquarium and a snow park which will be opened in late 2019.
+The fourth largest mall is in Seeb, near the international airport, called City Centre Muscat, housing all major international brands and the largest Carrefour hypermarket.
+Two new megamalls opened during 2019 and 2020: in the Mabela area of Muscat are Al Araimi Boulevard and Mall of Muscat.
+The Mall of Muscat is also home to the Oman Aquarium.
+Mall Of Oman, the largest shopping mall in Oman was opened in Summer 2021 housing over 100+ stores including Snow Oman, Vox Cinemas, an arcade (Magic Planet) and various food chains.

+The Al Khuwair Square Flagpole, which was inaugurated on 22 May 2025, is the 13th tallest flagpole in the world, standing at 126 metres into the sky, the equivalent of a 40-storey building.
+This monumental structure now stands as the highest man-made feature in the country.